HidekiiRyuga/E-commerce-prototype/README.md

 ## How to View

 1. Clone this repository or download the ZIP file.
-2. Open the main HTML file (`index.html` or specify if different) in any web browser to view the prototype locally.
+2. Open the main HTML file `index.html`  in any web browser to view the prototype locally.

 ## Technologies Used